mooniker/float/README.md

 ## Why 'Float'?

 [According to Wikipedia](https://en.wikipedia.org/wiki/Float_(project_management)), "**float** or **slack** is the amount of time that a task in a project network can be delayed without causing a delay" to subsequent tasks or project completion.
-And because there's no end to functionality that could be added or redone in this project, the challenge is keeping it buoyant.
+And because there's no end to functionality that could be added or redone in this project, the challenge is keeping it buoyant (or not giving it too much slack).

 ## Demo mode